 Rabbi Yael Splansky

-Rabbi Yael Splansky is the Acting Senior Rabbi of Holy Blossom Temple.
+Rabbi Yael Splansky is the Senior Rabbi Designate of Holy Blossom Temple.
 She came to Toronto in 1998 after ordination from Hebrew Union College – Jewish Institute of Religion in Cincinnati, Ohio.
 She served first as Assistant Rabbi, concentrating on youth and young families from 1998-2000, then as Associate Rabbi from 2000-2013.